kmoir/stuffthatmatters/doc.md

 * ..I came to see that mass incarceration in the United States, had in fact, emerged as a stunningly comprehensive and well-disguised system of racialized social control that functions in a manner similar to Jim Crow* <sup>[4](#myfootnote4)</sup>

-Richard Nixon coined the term "War on Drugs", however, the number of people incarcerated for drug offenses skyrocketed with the first term of the Reagan administration.
-Drug arrests have tripled since 1980;more than 31 million people have been incarcerated.<sup>[7](#myfootnote5)</sup>  The War on Drugs was marketed as a way reduce the number of high volume distributors; however, this is not the case and the vast majority of arrests have been for possession, not distribution.
+Richard Nixon coined the term "War on Drugs", however, the number of people incarcerated for drug offenses began to skyrocket during the first term of the Reagan administration.
+Drug arrests have tripled since 1980; more than 31 million people have been incarcerated.<sup>[7](#myfootnote5)</sup>  The War on Drugs was marketed as a way reduce the number of high volume distributors; however, this is not the case and the vast majority of arrests have been for possession, not distribution.
 The increased number of prisoners has led to a corresponding increase in the number of prisons built.
 Where did this begin?

 The Fourth Amendment of the United States Constitution protects against unreasonable search and seizure; but this has been ignored by the courts when it comes to unreasonable searches for drugs.
 Police officers often engage in pretext stops; that is they stop a motorist for a minor driving infraction such as a broken taillight or failing to signal when turning.
 Once the driver is stopped, the car and its occupants are searched for drugs.
 The search proceeds despite the fact that the police officers may have no pre-existing evidence of drug possession.
 The pretext stops have been upheld by the Supreme Court.<sup>[8](#myfootnote8)</sup>  As part of the rollout of the War on Drugs, the Drug Enforcement Agency (DEA) launched a training program called Operation Pipeline to coach officers on how to employ this method; ever since it has been a long-standing approach by law enforcement.<sup>[9](#myfootnote9)</sup>